|

 own hospitals, even if it means paying

 them more to do so.
+Different housing

+, care and pension plans are required.
 Land costs nothing to make.
 If you go back far enough the

 land was given by kings & Queens to their friends;